BOOM FOR REAL: ART + MUSIC films

 DIR. posy dixon

-Keyboard Fantasies tells the time-travelling tale of mystical musician and vocalist, Beverly-Glenn Copeland, as the present finally catches up with him and he embarks on his first international tour at the age of 74.
-Capturing five decades of relentless musical output and shifting manifestations of gender and sexual identity, set against a backdrop of profound social change, the film celebrates the unpredictable rhythms of life.
+As the present finally catches up with him and he embarks on his first international tour at the age of 74, the film captures five decades of relentless musical output and shifting manifestations of gender and sexual identity, set against a backdrop of profound social change.
+It film celebrates the unpredictable rhythms of life.

 Beyond the visible: Hilma af klint